anibanc/anibanc/README.md

-> Once the mind knows you're not going
+_**Once the mind knows you're not going
-> to quit something, it's going to try to
+to quit something, it's going to try to
-> find more, and give you more.
+find more, and give you more.
->
+\
-> It realizes you're not going to take the
+It realizes you're not going to take the
-> path of least resistance.
+path of least resistance.
->
+\
-> You're going to stay here until it's done.
+You're going to stay here until it's done.**_

+Mastering Python, Linux and Machine Learning!

 [![GitHub Streak](https://streak-stats.demolab.com/?user=anirban-oss&theme=dark)](https://git.io/streak-stats)